As Lebanon Reels From Israeli Attacks, the Future Is Murky for a Wounded Hezbollah

 Other experts acknowledged the severity of the blows but were more cautious about writing the group off so quickly, citing its large weapons stockpiles and history of adapting to confront Israel’s much more high-tech military.

 Hezbollah was formed with Iranian help in the 1980s to fight the Israeli occupation of southern Lebanon, which ended in 2000.
-In the years since, it has grown into a significant political player in Lebanon and the country’s most powerful military force while sending fighters to help other Iran-backed forces in Syria, Iraq and Yemen.
+In the years since, it has grown into a significant political player in Lebanon and the country’s most powerful military force while sending fighters to help other Iranian-backed forces in Syria, Iraq and Yemen.
 Israel, the United States and other countries consider it a terrorist organization.

-A diplomat with knowledge of the talks aimed at containing the violence, who spoke on condition of anonymity because they were not authorized to brief the news media, said Israel was demanding that Hezbollah agree to a cease-fire along the Lebanon-Israel border regardless of what happens in the war in Gaza and move its forces and arms away from the frontier.
+A diplomat with knowledge of the talks aimed at containing the violence, who spoke on condition of anonymity because they were not authorized to brief the news media, said Israel was demanding that Hezbollah agree to a cease-fire along the Lebanon-Israel border regardless of what happens in the war in Gaza and that it must move its forces and arms away from the frontier.

 “It puts pressure politically and socially on Hezbollah, but will it make Hezbollah separate the Gaza front from the Lebanese front?
 I don’t think so,” he said.
 “Nor will it get Hezbollah to withdraw its military capacities from the border area.”